 Code of Ethics for Ethical Hackers (An Example)

-- Before performing any ethical hacking, ensure that you know and understand the nature and characteristics of the client organization’s business, system and network.
-This will guide you in handling sensitive, confidential or proprietary information you might encounter during the ethical hacking.
+- Before performing any ethical hacking, ensure that you know and understand the nature and characteristics of the client organization’s business, system, and network.
+This will guide you in handling sensitive, confidential or proprietary information you might encounter during ethical hacking.

 - After performing ethical hacking, never disclose client information to other parties.
 Ensure the protection of the client.
 Ethical hacking is done for the security of the client’s system or network.
 Disclosure of the client’s confidential information renders ethical hacking ineffective.
 Private information must be kept private, and confidential information must be kept confidential.